 Behold the mighty Bolex.
-The little hand-cranked camera put filmmaking in the hands of the masses.
+The little hand-cranked camera put film production in the hands of the masses.
 It went everywhere, from the trenches of World War II to the hands of Andy Warhol in The Factory.
 The compact spring-mechanism device made it easy to use.
-Generations of film school students have used it as their introduction to the medium.
+Generations of film school students have used it as their introduction to the medium and shoot their low budget movies.
 Its small size and ease of use were its virtues.
-Equipment production came to a halt in the early eighties.
+Film production equipment came to a halt in the early eighties.
 Occasionally, they are still used in professional productions, mainly advertising, but as an artistic stunt, not the norm.
-For all practical purposes, the Bolex is a museum piece.
+For all practical purposes, the Bolex is a museum piece of film production.

 Still, we have a Bolex for our times.
 It is accessible, small, and easy to use.
 Heck, you might even be holding it in your hands, using it to read this story.
 Smartphones are bringing down one of the biggest obstacles between wanna-be filmmakers and the actual practice of filmmaking.
 But just because you can use a phone to make your movie, it does not mean you should.
 Answer the following question to figure out if the mighty smartphone is fit for your next opus.

-Sean Baker filmed Tangerine (2015) using a few iPhone 5s, decked with an assortment of easily accessible mounts.
-The plot follows two Los Angeles sex workers, Sin-Dee (Kitana Kiki Rodriguez) and her best friend Alexandra (Mya Taylor), desperately looking for a dead-beat boyfriend.
-The action takes place in strip malls, parking lots, and fast food joints.
-The proletariat milieu justifies the use of easy-to-access cameras.
-If the characters were documenting their travails, chances are they would take similar phones out of their purses.
-The quality of the image brings an immediacy that would be harder to create with, say, 35 mm.
-The shabbiness of their surroundings matches the look.
-The movie does not look poor.
-It looks lived-in.
+Sean Baker filmed Tangerine (2015) using an iPhone 5, equipped with a variety of accessories.
+The low budget film follows two sexual workers from Los Angeles, Sin-Dee (Kitana Kiki Rodriguez) and her best friend Alexandra (Mya Taylor).
+The movie takes place in malls, parking lots, and fast food joints.
+These surroundings justify the use of mobile cameras.
+The quality of the image brings an immediacy that would be hard to create with a 35mm, which works great for this low budget film.

 It does not mean film or high-end digital cameras are on hold for stories dedicated to the well-to-do.
 The Celebration (Thomas Vinterberg, 1998), arguably the high point of the Dogme 95 movement, follows the disastrous birthday party of a Danish patriarch in a freaking castle.
 In this case, the on-the-fly video, recorded with available lighting and diegetic sound, matched the unpredictability and volatility of the situation.
 When one of his sons makes a toast accusing him of sexual abuse, all hell breaks loose.
 The use of video is justified narratively.
 What we are seeing are the recordings of a home video crew hired to register the event.
 The presence of a camera and the actual act of recording is justified.